-- k.
-SCDOT shall prosecute condemnation proceedings to final judgment pursuant to the requirements of the South Carolina Eminent Domain Procedures Act.
-The procedure shall be by way of trial as provided by Section 28-2-240 of "The Act".
-SCDOT shall be responsible for obtaining legal representation and CONTRACTOR will be responsible for providing expert witnesses, necessary for condemnation actions, at its own expense.
-All settlements of condemnation cases shall be at SCDOT's sole discretion. - 1.
-CONTRACTOR shall provide a right of way certification and SCDOT shall approve and sign that certification prior to CONTRACTOR entering the property.
-Only in exceptional circumstances will a certification be approved based on a right of entry.
-Certification may be on a tract-by-tract basis. - a.
+- 1. CONTRACTOR shall carry out the responsibilities as follows: - a.
 If after right of entry Certifications have been submitted there remains outstanding remaining tracts that have not been resolved, CONTRACTOR shall exercise care in its operations when working in proximity to adjacent developed properties, properties not yet acquired, and residences or businesses that are to be relocated.
-CONTRACTOR shall submit a plan to the SCDOT's right of way project manager for approval to: - (i.)
+CONTRACTOR shall submit a plan to the SCDOT's right of way project manager for approval to:

+- (i.)
 Establish a clear zone adjacent to properties occupied by persons to be displaced in which construction equipment shall not be operated or parked, - (ii.)
 Establish a clear zone for construction for properties occupied by persons to be displaced to prevent undue impacts or hardships, - (iii.)
 Establish a method of protecting equipment from vandalism or unauthorized use, - (iv.)
 Perform all burning in accordance with applicable laws and ordinances, with specific attention to SCDHEC's Bureau of Air Quality Control criteria which require compliance with the South Carolina Air Pollution Control laws, regulations, and standards as they concern the related work included in the Contract. - (v.)
-Provide reasonable and safe access to residences or businesses that are to be displaced until such time as the property is vacant, and
+Provide reasonable and safe access to residences or businesses that are to be displaced until such time as the property is vacant, and - (i.)
+Observe the property rights of landowners of adjacent and/or yet to be acquired properties.